 With the wrong people sometimes"

-Remarriage is the end of their world.
+Remarriage is a threat to their world.

 Choose war, mom, dad, faux-parent, junior